-The Lord Mayor’s Show will return this month to wow us all with a breath-taking display of pageantry.
+The Lord Mayor’s Show will soon return to wow us all with a breathtaking display of pageantry.

-The largest and most colourful event in the City of London’s calendar takes place on Saturday November 13, and will bring together a procession of more than 6,500 people, 120 horses and more than 50 decorated floats.
+The largest and most colourful event in the City of London’s calendar takes place in November and will bring together a vibrant procession and millions of viewers from around the world to welcome the new Lord Mayor.

 This year’s show includes colourful full-size model elephants, Japanese taiko drummers, and a horse-drawn bus, in a major spectacle that dates back to the 13th century.

 The three-mile-long procession will be filled with carriages and horses, and a fire engine with a 210-foot extendable turntable ladder – the tallest in Europe – will also be on show.

 The new Lord Mayor, Alderman Vincent Keaveny, will ride in the procession in the golden State Coach, which has been used in every Lord Mayor’s Show since 1757 and is the oldest ceremonial vehicle in regular use in the world.